-Compound was not detected.
-The emission factor stated in reference [11] represents the detection limit.
-The emission factor is thus considered to be zero as the source is not proven (See Section 5.2 of this report).
+^{1.} Compound was not detected.
+The emission factor stated in reference [15] represents the detection limit.
+The emission factor is thus considered to be zero as the source is not proven (see Section 5.2).

-2. The detect ratio reported in [11] is < 1.0.
-This emission factor is a weighted value using the value of the detect ratio - see Section 5.2 of this report.
+2. The detect ratio reported in [15] is < 1.0.
+This emission factor is a weighted value using the value of the detect ratio - see Section 5.2.